-There’s been all sorts of chatter about Fat Magnet capsules for weight management, so we decided to create a comprehensive review, scrutinizing the ingredients, side effects, customer service and scientific research.
-We also spent some time reading dozens of user comments and customer responses from around the web.
-Lastly, we compacted the facts and details we found to give you the info you need.
+In the diet industry don’t mistake marketing for effectiveness.
+There’s been all sorts of chatter about Fat Magnet, so we decided to create a comprehensive review, scrutinizing the ingredients, side effects, customer service and scientific research.
+We also spent some time scouring hundreds of user comments and responses from around the web.
+Lastly, we compacted and condensed to give you the info you need.

 What You Need To Know

-Fat Magnet is a weight loss product made by Natural Balance.
-This is an over-the-counter supplement that contains four ingredients, which are Chitosan (500mg), Psyllium Husk (200mg), Malic Acid (40mg) and Aloe Vera (20mg).
-This product is claimed to reduce the absorption of fats and cholesterol and promote regularity.
+First off, Fat Magnet is a weight-loss product made by Natural Balance.
+This is an over-the-counter supplement that contains Chitosan, psyllium husk, malic acid and aloe vera.
+The claims say it will reduce the absorption of fats and cholesterol and promote regularity.
 You simply take two capsules twice a day, prior to meals.
-Fat Magnet is described as “fast acting” so it should take effect quickly.
-Both women and men can use this supplement.
+It is described as “fast acting” so it should take effect quickly.
+Both women and men can use it anywhere.

 It looks like Fat Magnet has been around since 2010 and it contains natural ingredients.
-This product is available online for as low as $11.09 (72 capsules).
+This product is available online for as low as $11.09.
 Some customer feedback is posted on dealer websites such as Amazon and iherb.com, but read on…

 ”This stuff only makes me constipated,” said another customer.

-The intense research we’ve done has shown if there is some specific part of a weight loss pill or diet program that is very annoying or burdensome (no clinical research, user complaints, dangerous side effects) the probability of long-term fat loss is quite low.
-In other words, if Fat Magnet capsules do lead to a high number of user complaints, this could be very problematic.
+The intense research we’ve done has shown if there is some specific part of a weight-loss pill or diet program that is very annoying or burdensome (no clinical support, user complaints, dangerous side effects) the probability of long-term results is quite low.
+In other words, if Fat Magnet capsules do cause issues and reactions, this could be very problematic.

 There is no real clinical science presented with Fat Magnet capsules.
 Furthermore, there does not appear to be an official website for this product any longer.
-Since we at DietSpotlight need to see documented clinical studies that support the diet product and its ingredients, we cannot get behind Fat Magnet as an effective weight loss
+Since we at DietSpotlight need to see documented studies that support ingredients, we cannot see why Fat Magnet should be considered an effective weight-loss.